AndreHenkel/DRLND_Tennis/README.md

 # Overview
 In this project you had to train two agents of tennis players, that try to keep the ball in the game as long as possible.

+The base for this project and algorithm was layed down by the Udacity team from the DRLND, which we were allowed to use and to adapt.
+I followed the tip of the team to use the DDPG algorithm with a shared ReplayBuffer and a shared Actor Network.

 # Setup
 To start, you need Python 3.6, PyTorch, Numpy, Matplotlib, and the Unity ML-Agents Toolkit.

-With Anaconda or virtualenv you can create your python environment like: conda create -n drlnd python=3.6 pytorch matplotlib
+With Anaconda or virtualenv you can create your python environment like: conda create -n drlnd python=3.6 pytorch matplotlib numpy

 For the Unity ML-Agent you need to download the Toolkit (https://github.com/Unity-Technologies/ml-agents) go to the ml-agents/python directory and install it via:
     $pip install ml-agents/python